 Paying it forward in PhRMA

-As part of EPR’s Women in Pharma series, Lori Reilly, Executive Vice President, Policy, Research & Membership, talks to Junior Editor Dr Zara Kassam about the importance of having strong female mentors…
+As part of EPR’s Women in Pharma series, Lori Reilly, Executive Vice President, Policy, Research & Membership, talks to Science Editor Dr Zara Kassam about the importance of having strong female mentors…

 Tell me about your career?
 (A brief summary to date)